julestristan/ece-webapp-du-jules/README.md

 **Project management:**

 - Naming convention
-  *place your graduation and comments*
+  2/2
+  Conventional commits respected.
 - Project structure
-  *place your graduation and comments*
+  2/2
+  Project is relatively well structured.
 - Git
-  *place your graduation and comments*
+  2/2
+  Conventional commits respected.
 - Code quality
-  *place your graduation and comments*
+  3/4
+  Code is relatively clean
 - Design, UX, and content
-  *place your graduation and comments*
+  3/4
+  Relatively good.

 **Application development:**

 - Home page
   1/2
-  A améliorer
+  Done, not much content.
 - Login and profile page
   3/4
-  En cours
-  Login with github
+  Login with github, user information is persisted in React context.
 - New articles creation
   6/6
-  Done
+  Done, user can create a new article witch will be stored to the self-hosted database.
 - New comment creation
   4/4
-  Done
+  Done.
 - Resource access control
-  /6
-  TO DO
+  6/6
+  Done.
 - Article modification
   4/4
-  Done
+  Done.
 - Article removal
   2/2
-  Done, when the article is removed all its comments are removed too
+  Done, when the article is removed all its comments are removed too.
 - Comment modification
   2/2
-  Done
+  Done.
 - Comment removal
   2/2
-  Done
+  Done.
 - Account settings
-  /4
+  4/4
-  Done (username, firstname, lastname, email)
+  Done (username, firstname, lastname, email).
 - WYSIWYG integration
-  /2
+  0/2
-  TO DO
+  TO DO.
 - Gravatar integration
   2/2
-  Done
+  Done.
 - Light/dark theme
   2/2
-  Done
+  Done.
 - Accent color selection
-  /4
-  TO DO

-## Bonus

-- Task title
-  *place your graduation and comments*
+  1/4
+  TO FINSIH, user can choose favorite color.